 To mix by hand: If you are mixing by hand, I recommend using a dough whisk.
 It’s super sturdy and works much better than just a spoon or regular whisk to incorporate all the ingredients.

 To mix by mixer: I prefer mixing my dough with my mixer.
 For mixing the dough, I use my paddle attachment.
 Then when ready to knead the dough, you can switch to the dough hook attachment.

 How To Knead Dough

-Kneading is what develops the gluten (or protein network) in your dough to help strengthen and stretch it.
+According to Spruce Eats, kneading is what develops the gluten (or protein network) in your dough to help strengthen and stretch it.
 By properly kneading your dough, it’s able to trap the gas that is created by the yeast helping your dough to rise.
 It’s what creates an airy, light, and chewy bread in the end.
 Improper or insufficient kneading will lead to a tough bread that doesn’t rise properly.
 So it’s important to get this technique down properly.

 3 Ways To Knead Your Dough